gruntwork-io/docs/docs/foundations/terraform/folder_structure.md

 ## Separating modules from live infrastructure

 We recommend separating the _implementation_ of your Terraform modules and the _usage_ of modules into separate repos.
-The primary reason is so you can version your modules and run different versions of those modules in different environments: e.g., you might run `v1.0.0` of your eks module in `prod` while testing out `v2.0.0` of the eks module in `stage`.
+The primary reason is so you can version your modules and run different versions of those modules in different environments: e.g., you might run `v1.0.0` of your EKS module in `prod` while testing out `v2.0.0` of the EKS module in `stage`.
 This means your Terraform code will be spread out across (at least) two repositories:

 - `modules`: This repo defines reusable modules.
 Think of each module as a “blueprint” that defines a specific part of your infrastructure.
 - `live`: This repo defines the live infrastructure you’re running in each environment (stage, prod, mgmt, etc.).
 Think of this as the “houses” you built from the “blueprints” in the modules repo.